Course Outline

 1.1, 1.2, 2.5, 3.6, 5.1, 5.4, 6.1, 6.2, 6.3, 6.4

-2 Report on practice-based action research processes designed to measure the impact of teaching on student outcomes in literacy or numeracy.
+5 Communicate to education stakeholders about practice-based action research processes designed to measure the impact of teaching on student outcomes in literacy, numeracy, or an approved curriculum focus understanding research proposal and report genres.
 Creative and critical thinker

 Ethical